JLS: JB Gill

 Jonathan Benjamin "JB" Gill (born 7 December 1986) is the son of Cynthia and Keith Gill, and has one brother called Neequaye.
-Gill spent the first five years of his life living in Antigua, discovering his musical talent at a very early age.
+Gill lived in Antigua until he was about 5 and discovered that he had musical talent at a very early age.
 After completing his exams at university, he decided to audition for The X Factor in 2008.
 It was at this point that he came into contact with the other members of JLS.
-Gill grew up, mostly, in Croydon and began making music at the age of seven when he played the recorder, piano, flute and guitar.
-At the age of nine, he joined the choir and went on to perform at the local church.
-Gill concentrated on his music and began studying at The Centre for Young Musicians (CYM).
+He grew up mostly in Croydon and began making music at the age of seven when he played the recorder, piano, flute and guitar.
+At the age of nine, Gill joined the choir and went on to perform at the local church.
+He concentrated on his music and began studying at The Centre for Young Musicians (CYM).

 After leaving the CYM, Gill stayed involved with the school music scene.
-He was involved with the choir at school.
-He continued this until he was 15 but had to give it up due to the pressures from the school to concentrate on his rugby career; he was involved with London Irish rugby club until he was 18.
-Gill eventually decided that he wanted to sing rather than play rugby and melon took up vocal coaching during a year out before attending university.
-During this period, Gill was contacted by Oritse to try out for the band because of his musical ear and attention to harmonies.
-He studied theology at King's College London, staying in halls in Russell Square, before dropping out to pursue a music career.
+He was involved with the choir at school until he was 15 but gave it up due to the pressures from the school to concentrate on playing rugby.
+He was in the London Irish rugby club until he was 18. he eventually decided that he wanted to sing rather than play rugby and he took up vocal coaching during a year out before attending university.
+During that time, Gill was contacted by Oritse to try out for the band because of his musical ear and having an attention to vocal harmonies.
+He studied theology at King's College London and stayed in halls in Russell Square, before dropping out to pursue a music career.

-In December 2012, he won the Christmas Special edition of the BBC program Strictly Come Dancing, performing the Jive with Ola Jordan.
-Gill is now an owner of a farm in Scotland and he will take a pause from music and start a different life as a farmer.

-In 2014, JB collaborated with DJ and music producer Charlie Hedges to release his debut solo single "Best Night of My Life", making him the first member of JLS to release solo material.
+In December 2012, he won the Christmas Special edition of the BBC program Strictly Come Dancing, performing a jive dance with Ola Jordan.
+He is now an owner of a farm in Scotland; he has been taking a pause from music and having a very different life as a farmer.
+In 2014, Gill collaborated with DJ and music producer Charlie Hedges to release his debut solo single "Best Night of My Life", making him the first member of JLS to release solo material.
 In late 2008, Gill began dating backing dancer Chloe Tangney.
 In January 2014, the couple announced their engagement and married on 3 May 2014.
 On 19 September 2014, the couple welcomed a baby boy, Ace Jeremiah Gill.
 In July 2018, their daughter Chiara Sapphire Gill was born.

 He now presents a television show on children's channel CBeebies, called 'Down on the Farm'.